sirinath/Terracotta/dso/branches/oss-cleanup/terracotta-samples/example05-nonstop/README.txt

-BigMemory Nonstop Sample
+Terracotta Server Nonstop Sample
 ==========

 Overview:
 =========
-This example will demonstrate the non-stop and the rejoin features of BigMemory
+This example will demonstrate the non-stop and the rejoin features of Terracotta Server

 Requirements:
 ===============